vernere/Ryhma5/README.md

 - Cypress e2e tests
 - Generates code coverage reports for both
 - Merges code coverage reports
+- Runs analysis with SonarQube
-- Publishes code coverage report to Codecov
+- Uploads analysis report and code coverage report to SonarQube Cloud

 ## Tests
 The project includes e2e tests for the frontend layer To run the tests, use the following command: